 Quality and Usability

-Many cheap telescopes aren’t much better than toys and seldom give views advertised on the box.
+Many cheap family telescopes aren’t much better than toys and seldom give views advertised on the box.
 Many of these are small Refractors or Newtonians types of telescope on rickety Alt/ Az or EQ mounts.
 Always check reviews with websites such as Amazon.
 You can find out a lot regarding other people’s experience and it will help you make the right decision before you buy.

 Avoid the High Street

 Another thing to be wary of is high street or department store telescopes.
 You may see some well-known manufacturers names on telescopes, but don’t be fooled by exaggerated claims on the box.
 Most department store/ high street telescopes are lacking optically and have hard to use tripods and mounts.
-Don’t get sucked in by the sales assistants patter, not many of them have experience using them and go by what the box says.
+Don’t get sucked in by the sales assistants patter.
+Not many of them have experience using them and go by what the box says.
 If in doubt, ask an astronomer, there are plenty on Twitter or Facebook.

 The Good Choices